Ariana Grande’s First Givenchy Campaign Is Here

 “Silken-finish skins and a crisp, geometric shape, sharp functionality, and savvy construction make the bag a feat of leather-working savoir-faire — a statement bag for a thoroughly modern icon, Ariana Grande,” explained Givenchy’s campaign notes.

-When her new role at Givenchy was first announced, Ariana called the opportunity an honor and reflected on how the label has influenced the fashion world.
+When her new role at Givenchy was first announced, Ariana called the opportunity an honour and reflected on how the label has influenced the fashion world.

 “I am so proud to be the new face of Givenchy,” she said at the time.
 “I love this clothing and the confidence and joy it brings to the people wearing it.
 Not only is the clothing timeless and beautiful, but I’m proud to work with a brand that makes people feel celebrated for who they are, and unapologetic about whatever they want to be.”